AndreiMartynenko/image-management-system/README.md

 This is a **Java (Spring Boot)** prototype for the CI7250 coursework brief (Image Management System).

 Check the implementation against the coursework requirements.
+Check the name of the project and the package names.

 ## Tech